Role call: In Normandy, D-Day Jeeps left for dead brought France back to life

 By Ronan Glon, For Internet Brands Automotive

-Bernard Grassin’s Jeep sits a stone’s throw away from the English Channel as the chatter from nearby soldiers grows; first a whisper, then a murmur, then a frantic semi-din as they unload another, nearly identical-looking Jeep from the back of a GMC truck, trying to locate precisely where to place the ramps before easing it down.
+Bernard Grassin’s jeep sits a stone’s throw away from the English Channel as the chatter from nearby soldiers grows; first a whisper, then a murmur, then a frantic semi-din as they unload another, nearly identical-looking jeep from the back of a GMC truck, trying to locate precisely where to place the ramps before easing it down.
 An older man in full war regalia asks himself out loud if it will even start, once its four tires are on the ground.

 Even if it doesn’t start, which it does as it belches a whirlwind of blue smoke that smells like oil and blankets the entire camp, there would be no need to panic.
 There is no immediate danger.
 The dozens of soldiers that chatter and mill about are only dressed the part.
 Die-hard military vehicle enthusiasts have traveled from all over Europe to bivouac in a public park in Normandy to celebrate the 75th anniversary of D-Day.

-“My Jeep was half-destroyed by a shell,” Grassin tells me over the bellow of a Dodge WC carefully backing up, his ear-to-ear smile pitched in battle with a brush-cut mustache.
-“The previous owner cut out the damaged rear end, welded a home-made metal platform onto the undamaged front part of the body, and used the Jeep to take fodder out to the animals on his farm.”
+“My jeep was half-destroyed by a shell,” Grassin tells me over the bellow of a Dodge WC carefully backing up, his ear-to-ear smile pitched in battle with a brush-cut mustache.
+“The previous owner cut out the damaged rear end, welded a home-made metal platform onto the undamaged front part of the body, and used the jeep to take fodder out to the animals on his farm.”

 Grassin runs Conservateurs de Véhicules Militaires et Historiques, a war-machine fan club.
-When he tells the story of his Normandy-survivor Jeep, his soft voice underscores his slight, proud smile.
+When he tells the story of his Normandy-survivor jeep, his soft voice underscores his slight, proud smile.

 “I had to find and fit a new-old-stock body to get it back on the road.”
 His eyes light up wide and round like the Jeep’s own headlights.
 “I spent four years restoring this car!”